 First, ask yourself this: When I tap speaker on my iPhone, does the audio still play through the earpiece, or does it disappear entirely?

 If the audio disappears entirely, that means there’s probably an issue with your iPhone’s speaker and you should take a look at our article on how to fix iPhone speaker issues.

 If audio still plays through the earpiece after you tap speaker, then there’s probably a software issue causing the problem.
 The steps below will help you troubleshoot a software problem on your iPhone.

 A lot of the time, a minor software glitch is the reason why speakerphone is not working on your iPhone.
 Restarting your iPhone will shut down all of its programs and functions normally, which can usually resolve minor software problems.

 To turn off your iPhone, press and hold the power button until slide to power off appears on the display.
 If you have an iPhone with Face ID, simultaneously press and hold the side button and either volume button until the same slider appears.
 Then, swipe the slider from left to right to turn off your iPhone.

 Wait a few seconds, then press and hold the power button or side button until the Apple logo appears on the center of your iPhone’s display.

 Closing and reopening the Phone app on your iPhone allows it to shut down, then start again fresh when you reopen it.
 Think of it like restarting your iPhone, but for the Phone app.

 To close the Phone app, double-click the Home button to activate the app switcher.
-If you have an iPhone X, open the app switcher by swiping up from the bottom of the screen and pausing in the center until the list of the apps currently open on your iPhone appear.
+If you have an iPhone with Face ID, open the app switcher by swiping up from the bottom of the screen and pausing in the center until the list of the apps currently open on your iPhone appear.